In keeping with its commitment to providing an outstanding Catholic education for students,

 “The importance of STEM education cannot be overestimated in today’s world,” stated St. Mary Catholic Schools President Helen Englebert.
 “We are proud of the education our knowledgeable faculty provides, and are pleased to equip them with additional tools to best prepare our students for success.
 Even those students who do not go on to STEM-oriented careers benefit from the 21st century skills such as critical thinking and collaboration that are integral to PLTW.
 Our three-year plan will enable us to implement the program effectively and thoroughly.”

-To prepare for the first phase of implementation, three SMCS instructors—Jill Ahles (who is also the project leader), Rob Srnka and Karie Ann Zeinert– are attending training sessions over the summer to become PLTW-certified and will return to SMCS ready to share what they have learned and lead collaboration among their peers to ensure a strong foundation for the program.
+To prepare for the first phase of implementation, three SMCS instructors—Jill Ahles (who is also the project leader), Rob Srnka and Karie Ann Zeinert– attended training sessions during the summer of 2016 to become PLTW-certified and returned to SMCS ready to share what they learned and led collaboration among their peers to ensure a strong foundation for the program.
 See the corresponding article by PLTW Lead Teacher Karie Ann Zeinert to find out more.
 The following summer, these three educators and additional SMCS teachers (Emilie Boots and Amy Sampe) attended training seminars to take SMCS’s Project Lead The Way to the next level.

-In addition to teacher preparation, a visionary group of community professionals with expertise in STEM-related fields or businesses has joined the effort.
+In addition to our teachers’ commitment, a visionary group of community professionals with expertise in STEM-related fields or businesses has joined the effort.
 Members of this advisory committee meet several times per year to help with planning and also serve as resources, help implement innovative ideas and act as classroom consultants to support the PLTW curriculum.
-This partner group will also involve SMCS educators and representative students who will asked to be part of the advisory panel.
-The next meeting will take place in mid-August, and the group will meet several times a year thereafter.

-With Project Lead The Way, St. Mary Catholic Schools in on the threshold of
+With Project Lead The Way, St. Mary Catholic Schools has entered

 an exciting new era in preparing students for the future and equipping them to thrive and succeed.